EdgarC97/AuthService/README.md

   Contains the full blueprint for a User (including properties like Username, Email, FirstName, LastName, etc.).

 - **DTOs:**
-  Contains Data Transfer Objects (CreateUserDto, UpdateUserDto, UserDto) used to exchange data with clients in a simplified manner.
+  Contains Data Transfer Objects (e.g., CreateUserDto, UpdateUserDto, UserDto, RegisterRequest, LoginRequest) used to exchange data with clients in a simplified manner.

 - **AutoMapper:**
   The MappingProfile translates between entities and DTOs to ensure that the service layer can work with the correct data format.